Code-Institute-Submissions/GhostlyPleb-portfolio-project-1_JulyResub/README.md

 - __Navigation__

   - Featured at the top of the page shows the name of the website "YOUR DAILY DOSE OF LIFE HACKS".
-  - To the right of the "Lifehacks" Home button and the "Subscribe" button to bring the user to the newsletter page.
+  - To the right of the "Lifehacks" Home button is the "Subscribe" button to bring the user to the newsletter page.
-  - To the right of the "Subscribe" button is the contact button which enable to the user to leave a message/get in contact.
+  - To the right of the "Subscribe" button is the "contact" button which enable to the user to leave a message/get in contact.
   - The page itself is in a font that is easy to read and contrasts well with the background of the website.

 ![Header](assets/images/header.png)